thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Further Reading

 Want to dig deeper?
-Read Chapters 1 and 2 in [Eloquent JavaScript](http://eloquentjavascript.net/) - we'll be covering some of Chapter 2 tomorrow, so if you don't finish it all, that's ok!
+Read chapters 1 and 2 in [Eloquent JavaScript](http://eloquentjavascript.net/).
+A word of caution though: this book is great but not very beginner friendly.

 ## Resources